Human Language Vs. Animal Communication

 Wait: largely unique to human language?
 Does that mean that other animals can display these properties?

 It's a matter of debate.
-One of the most contested examples is Nim Chimpsky, a chimpanzee named after noted linguist Noam Chomsky, who was taught over 100 signs in sign language in the '70s.
+One of the most contested examples is Nim Chimpsky, a chimpanzee named after noted linguist Noam Chomsky, who was taught over 100 signs in sign language in the 70s.
 Turning hand gestures into meaning certainly displays arbitrariness.
-But Herbert Terrace, the psychology that led the study doubted that Nim had really learned a language.
+But Herbert Terrace, the psychologist that led the study, doubted that Nim had really learned a language.
 He noted that Nim very rarely signed spontaneously; instead, he would react to signs his teacher was making.

 The idea below shows other contested examples of when the line between human and animal communication becomes blurred.

 1 Kuriakose, K.P., An Introduction to Linguistics, 2002, Gayatrhri Publishers, 7-11

 2 Hockett F Charles, A Course in Modern Linguistics, 1970, The Macmillan Company, 570-580

 Thanks a bunch sir

 Qoyi Nonkqubela on August 14, 2020:

 Certainly humans have a unique language that enables them to express what is inside them.
 But I think that communication between animals is so complicated that we have not yet been able to discover or understand them.